MicrosoftDocs/power-pages-docs/power-pages-docs/security/create-web-roles.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-In order for authenticated users to be given access to [table permissions](table-permissions.md) or [restricted pages](page-security.md), they must first be assigned to a web role.
+Before you grant authenticated users access to [table permissions](table-permissions.md) or [restricted pages](page-security.md), they must first be assigned to a web role.

-Configuration and assignment of web roles is done through the [Portal Management app](../configure/portal-management-app.md).
+Configure and assign web roles using the [Portal Management app](../configure/portal-management-app.md).

-1. To access the Portal Management app, in the design studio, select the ellipsis (**...**) from the toolbelt, and then select **Portal Management**.
+1. To access the Portal Management app, navigate to the design studio.

+1. Select the ellipsis (**...**) from the tool belt, and then select **Portal Management**.

     :::image type="content" source="media/table-permissions/launch-portals-management-app.png" alt-text="Open the Portal Management app.":::